 - the National Assembly, composed of members elected by Quebecers during provincial elections, and

-- the Queen, who is represented by the Lieutenant Governor.
+- the King, who is represented by the Lieutenant Governor.

 - The members of the National Assembly present and vote on proposed laws, called “bills”.
 When the Lieutenant Governor approves a bill, it becomes a law.